- F-1 and J-1 Visa documents (I-20/DS-2019) are issued by Stanford.

 The I-94 number is the “Arrival/Departure Record” issued by U.S. Customs and Border Protection (CBP) whenever you enter the United States.
 This record confirms that you have been legally admitted to the U.S. in a specific visa status, and for a duration of time.
 For F and J visa holders the amount of time is indicated by the notation “D/S” which means you can be in the U.S. for the Duration of Status of your student or scholar program.
 If you arrive by air the CBP will confirm your immigration status by swiping your passport.
 If you arrive by land you may be issued a paper I-94 record.

-Note: If you have an F or J visa and your I-94 record does not indicate “D/S” you should speak to an advisor immediately.
+Note: If you have an F or J visa and your I-94 record does not indicate “D/S” you should speak to a student/scholar advisor at Bechtel immediately.